 Experience the relief that you need to thrive.

 Acupuncture and Chinese medicine have been used to treat symptoms associated with menstrual cycles for centuries.
 The language of Chinese medicine describes the monthly cycle in relation to the organ systems most closely associated with the production and movement of Qi and blood.
 These are the liver, spleen, and heart.
 PMS symptoms of breast tenderness, irritability, cramping, fluid retention, headaches, and depression are treated by identifying patterns of disharmony between these organ systems and rectifying these imbalances.
 Treatment strategies change throughout the cycle to reflect the physiological changes that occur throughout the month.

-A typical course of treatment is 6–10 weekly visits with a gradual reduction in frequency of treatments as symptoms improve.
+How many treatments will it take?
+MOREA typical course of treatment is 6–10 weekly visits with a gradual reduction in frequency of treatments as symptoms improve.
 A treatment plan will be discussed and developed as part of your first visit.
 Treatments are often timed to coincide with your cycle, perhaps emphasizing treatment in the two weeks leading up to menstruation.
 Diet and lifestyle will also impact your treatment and your practitioner will talk with you about these as well.

 Will herbal medicine be useful?MORE

 Yes.
 Chinese herbal medicine is particularly effective in the treatment of PMS, with some of the mostly widely used and effective formulas being employed for this purpose.
 Herbs are useful for allowing free movement of Qi and blood.
 Herbs can help relieve pain and tension associated with PMS.

 What type of herbs may be useful?MORETraditionally, herbs are prepared as teas.
 However, there are also many pill formulas available.
 You can discuss the best options for you with your practitioner.

 Safe and effective solutions for children.